lynnlangit/TeamTeri/GATK/README.md

 - These tools are frequently chained together into pipelines to perform step-by-step processing of the sequencing data all the way from unaligned sequencer output to variant calls.
 For more information see Broad best practices (https://software.broadinstitute.org/gatk/best-practices/).

 -------
-Alternatively, these tools are available via GCP and the Broad Institute's 'FireCloud'(https://software.broadinstitute.org/firecloud/).
+Alternatively, GATK tools are available running on GCP via the Broad Institute's 'FireCloud'(https://software.broadinstitute.org/firecloud/).
 Shown below is a sample screenshot.
+Firecloud has evolved to become the [Terra.bio](https://terra.bio/) interface which also runs on GCP.

 ![GATK Process on FireCloud, running on GCP](https://github.com/lynnlangit/TeamTeri/blob/master/Images/GATK-FireCloud.png).